nnagem/DataVisualizations/README.md

 # DataVisualizations
-Python code show the various graphs that can be plotted.
+Python code shows the various graphs that can be plotted.